 You should never discontinue any medication without talking to your doctor about it first.
 Most antidepressants are gradually tapered off when a decision is made to stop them.
 If you abruptly stop taking some antidepressants, you could develop physical symptoms such as nausea, dizziness, headache, flu-like symptoms, or stomach upset (called a "discontinuation syndrome").
 While symptoms from abrupt discontinuation generally pose no medical hazard, they can be uncomfortable and resolve once a medicine has been restarted.

 As with all medications, antidepressants can have side effects.
 The side effects vary depending on the type of antidepressant you take.
 Possible side effects include insomnia, sleepiness, nausea, weight changes, and sexual problems.
 If you're taking an antidepressant, ask your doctor if there are any particular side effects you should know about.

 In people with bipolar disorder, antidepressants have a small but significant risk for triggering manic or hypomanic symptoms, and antidepressants are usually not recommended without also taking a mood stabilizer.
 Antidepressants also may be less effective in people with bipolar than unipolar (major) depression, and their long-term value and safety are more controversial and less well-established in bipolar than unipolar depression.

-The FDA has the manufacturers of all antidepressant drugs put a boxed warning, called a black box warning, that states that antidepressants have been shown to increase suicidal thinking and behavior in children and adolescents and should be used with caution.
+The FDA has required that manufacturers of all antidepressant drugs put a boxed warning, called a black box warning, that states that antidepressants have been shown to increase suicidal thinking and behavior in children and adolescents and should be used with caution.